nf-core/metatdenovo/docs/usage.md

 EUKulele download --database phylodb (you can use the name of the database you would like to download)
 ```

-- Create the database tables:
+- Fix the problematic database tables:

 ```bash
 cd phylodb